Ralph Morley

 • Advising sub-lessee of a pair of Airbus airliners as to whether it could obtain emergency injunctive relief from an LCIA arbitral tribunal preventing the head lessor from placing the aircraft under arrest.

-• Acting (as sole counsel) for a manufacturer of garments in a dispute with a major fashion brand purchaser.
+• Acting for a manufacturer of garments in a dispute with a major fashion brand purchaser.

 • Obtaining (as sole counsel) asset disclosure orders against purchasers of commodities in the High Court following default on an arbitration award.